Last Updated on by bown john

 Before you go for sleeping don’t leave makeup on your face because it produces breakouts on your face.
-So remove it by simply pour a small amount of jojoba oil on a sponge and wipe away your make gently and that’s it.
+So remove it by simply pouring a small amount of jojoba oil on a sponge and wiping away your make gently and that’s it.

 Put a small amount of jojoba oil into your palm.
-Using fingers to massage the oil into your skin in circular motions for one to two minutes.
+Use fingers to massage the oil into your skin in circular motions for one to two minutes.
 Enjoy beautifully clean, soft skin!

 Mix jojoba oil with your daily day-use cream or gel and lap to your face.
 You can also mix jojoba oil with your face oil and massage it on your face and other affected areas.